 Corinth – subject of my doctoral dissertation – here at the beginning of the twentieth century, before the American excavations of this ancient Greek city

 1983-1988 Teacher (Latin, Greek, Ancient History), Whitley Bay High School, UK – maybe the fabulous energy of the eighth graders helped me write round the clock on archaeological theory.
-My longest conversation, with Alan Campbell (historian, Member of Parliament, Junior Minister, Labour Whip, Privy Councillor, and “The Right Honorable”), began here.
+My longest conversation, with Alan Campbell (historian, Member of Parliament, Junior Minister, Labour Whip, Privy Councillor, “The Right Honorable” and in 2019 Sir Alan – surreal!), began here.